 Figure 2: Back-end Architecture

 Each of the microservices shown in the backend architecture builds on a common layered design, ensuring consistency while allowing for service-specific logic.
 Requests flow from the application frontend through the appropriate API Gateway into the API Layer of a microservice, which exposes endpoints tailored to that service.
 Behind the API Layer, each microservice contains its own Business Logic to handle specialised functions—whether harmonising items, discovering datasets, generating summaries, harmonising raw data, or producing analytics dashboards.
 These are supported by a Data Access Layer that manages persistence, with PostgreSQL serving as the primary datastore across the system.
-The following subsections describe the internal layered architecture of each microservice in detail, highlighting how unique logic is implemented within this consistent design pattern.
+The following subsections describe the internal layered architecture of each microservice in detail, highlighting how its unique logic is implemented within this consistent design pattern.

 Item harmonisation Service